vatesfr/xen-orchestra/docs/docs/xo5/sdn_controller.md

 ### Encryption

-- To be able to encrypt the networks, `openvswitch-ipsec` package must be installed on all the hosts:
+To be able to encrypt the networks, the `openvswitch-ipsec` package must be installed on all the hosts:

-  - `yum install openvswitch-ipsec --enablerepo=xcp-ng-testing`
-  - `systemctl enable ipsec`
-  - `systemctl enable openvswitch-ipsec`
-  - `systemctl start ipsec`
-  - `systemctl start openvswitch-ipsec`
+<Terminal shell title="on every host of the network">{`
+yum install openvswitch-ipsec --enablerepo=xcp-ng-testing systemctl enable ipsec systemctl enable openvswitch-ipsec systemctl start ipsec systemctl start openvswitch-ipsec
+`}</Terminal>

 ## OpenFlow rules

-There are currently two implementations:
+Traffic rules let you allow or block traffic per VIF, or network-wide.
+There are currently two backends:

 - One where the SDN Controller plugin talks directly to Open vSwitch through the OpenFlow protocol
 - A newer one using a XAPI plugin on XCP-ng side that directly configures Open vSwitch

 At this time, the two options are covered until we can fully deprecate the older, direct OpenFlow implementation.

+Where the UI lives:

+- **XO 5**: per-VIF rules only, from the VM **Network** tab (described [below](#openflow-protocol))
+- **XO 6**: the full experience, network-wide **and** per-VIF rules, with a consolidated pool view: see [Traffic rules in XO 6](../xo6/management.md#traffic-rules).
+It requires the XAPI plugin backend.

 ### OpenFlow Protocol